rittmananalytics/ra_data_warehouse/docs/creating_a_custom_data_source.md

 )
 ```

-Note that you do not need to implement all of the templated columns, at a minumum you should always implement the `id` column but anything else can be left blank with the exception of `contact_name` for the contacts table.
+Note that you do not need to implement all of the templated columns, at a minumum you should always implement the `id` column but anything else can be left blank with the exceptions of `contact_name` and `company_name` within the contacts and companies models that are used for deduplicating contacts and companies with the same name.